Quantum jamming brings quantum mechanics to macroscopic scales: Results

-Here $\ket{\tilde \Psi_0}$ is the projection of the initial state onto the pseudospin space, $\tilde{H}$ is the projected Hamiltonian, and the sum is over all integers $n'_1,\dots, n'_{j-1},n'_{j+1},\dots,n'_{\nu} $ satisfying $n_1'<\dots<n'_{j-1}<n$ and $n<n'_{j+1}<\dots<n'_\upsilon$.
 For finite $\nu$, the qualitative behaviour of the magnetisation can be readily understood if $\tilde H$ is local (i.e., the original Hamiltonian is symmetric) and doesn't exhibit exceptional localisation properties in the eigenstates.
 It is then reasonable to expect $p^{(j)}_{n,t}$ to approach zero in time.
-Consequently, the terms in the second line of \eqref{eq:szn} give a subleading contribution to \eqref{eq:szt}, and the argument of the step functions on the first line of \eqref{eq:szn} can be shifted without affecting the asymptotic behaviour of the local magnetisation.
+Consequently, the terms in the last three lines of \eqref{eq:szn} give a subleading contribution to \eqref{eq:szt}, and the argument of the step functions on the second and third lines of \eqref{eq:szn} can be shifted without affecting the asymptotic behaviour of the local magnetisation.
 We then end up with the following simplified expression